-The son of George Thomas and Jane Bates, Thomas Bates was born in 1888 and baptised at St Mary’s Church on 17th March 1889.
-After his mother died in 1890, his father married Elizabeth Crowdy and Thomas continued to live with his father and stepmother, together with his four brothers and sisters and two step-siblings in Bridge Terrace, Thame.
+Thomas Bates was born in 1888 and baptised at St Mary’s Church Thame on 17th March 1889.
+He was the son of George Thomas Bates and his wife Jane.
+After his mother died in 1890, his father married Elizabeth Crowdy.
+Thomas continued to live with his father and stepmother, together with his four brothers and sisters and two step-siblings, in Bridge Terrace, Thame.

-By 1911 at the age of 23 he had moved to Waddesdon to live with his sister Maud and her husband where he was working as a farm labourer.
+By 1911, at the age of 23, he had moved to Waddesdon, Buckinghamshire to live with his sister Maud and her husband and was working as a farm labourer.

-In January 1916 he enlisted into the 43rd Battalion (Queen’s Own Cameron Highlanders of Canada) at Shorncliffe, Kent (a major base for the Canadian Expeditionary Force), regimental number 421123.
-His enlistment papers record his birthplace as Inverness, Scotland, possibly to get over the battalion’s link with a Scottish regiment.
+In January 1916 he enlisted with the 43rd Canadian Reserve Battalion (Cameron Highlanders of Canada) at Shorncliffe, Kent which was a major base for the Canadian Expeditionary Force.
+His enlistment papers record his birthplace as Inverness, Scotland, possibly to get around the Battalion’s link with a Scottish regiment.

-After only five weeks training at East Sandling camp he embarked to France in February 1916.
-Following a short spell in a field hospital with Myalgia, he was attached to the 177 th Tunnelling Company, RE at the end of May who were based at Mount Sorrel, 3 kilometres east of Ypres.
+After only five weeks training at East Sandling Camp, Kent he embarked to France in February 1916.
+At the end of May, following a short spell in a field hospital with myalgia, he was attached to the 177th Tunnelling Company, Royal Engineers who were based at Mount Sorrel, three kilometres east of Ypres.

-Two days later, on the 2nd June, the Germans launched their attack against the Canadian 3rd Division at Mount Sorrell.
-Thomas was posted missing on the first day of the battle, but it was not until February 1917 that he was finally presumed dead, at which time his soldier’s pay of $20 Canadian per month was stopped.
+Two days later, on 2nd June, the Germans launched their attack against the Canadian 3rd Division at Mount Sorrel.
+Thomas, age 27, was posted missing on the first day of the Battle, but it was not until February 1917 that he was finally presumed dead, at which time his soldier’s pay of $20 Canadian per month was stopped.